-In addition to Incorporated Plan Features such as existing or proposed policies, and in addition to Applicable Regulations and Commitments such as adopted codes, the following Potential Mitigation Measures are proposed:

-- Under Alternative 2 and the Preferred Alternative, increasing allowed densities in UGAs that are below targets could allow for more efficient use of land and avoid additional UGA expansions. - Under Alternatives 1 and 3, the excess capacity in Kingston and ULID#6 UGAs could be reduced by reducing UGA boundaries, or providing for a different mix of Urban densities, such as under Alternative 2, Urban Low and Urban Cluster at 4-9 du/ac with a requirement for sewer or alternative wastewater technologies. - Under Alternative 3, the Silverdale and Port Orchard UGA boundaries could be reduced to reflect priority boundaries from citizens' advisory boards and public workshops. - Density incentives to encourage transit-oriented development could reduce the impact of increased activity levels by reducing demand for vehicle use. - Regulatory incentives could encourage high quality design in infill areas. - The County could institute design review for commercial and multifamily development under all alternatives.
-Appropriate criteria for site design and buffering would mitigate some of the impacts of new development on surrounding uses.

-Added Incorporated Plan Features-Preferred Alternative

-- The Preferred Alternative includes additional regulations supporting new policies that would require urban level sewer service in UGAs. - A memorandum of understanding is contemplated between Kitsap County and the City of Poulsbo regarding a process to resolve population allocations and land use designations to accommodate the target growth. - The Preferred Alternative includes an additional UGAMA policy setting a timeline for Central Kitsap, East Bremerton and West Bremerton UGAs.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Environment Alternative 1 (NO Action) target (under by 15 persons).
+Alternative 3 urban development in this area.
+Lower overall impacts than The amount of UGA expansion Alternative 3. would be the same as under Alternative 2, but population capacity would be slightly lower and employment capacity would be somewhat higher; similar population as Alternative 2 but still within 5% of target.
+Mitigation measures In addition to Incorporated Plan Featu adopted codes, the following Potentia ies, and in addition to Applicable F Regulations and Commitments such as Under Alternative 2 and the Preferred Alternative, increasing allowed densities in UGAs that are below targets could allow for more efficient use of land and avoid additional UGA expansions.
+Under Alternatives 1 and 3, the excess capacity in Kingston and ULID#6 UGAs could be reduced by reducing UGA boundaries, or providing for a different mix of Urban densities, such as under Alternative 2, Urban Low and Urban Cluster at 4-9 du/ac with a requirement for sewer or alternative wastewater technologies.
+Under Alternative 3, the Silverdale and Port Orchard UGA boundaries could be reduced to reflect priority boundaries from citizens' advisory boards and public workshops.
+Density incentives to encourage trause. insit-oriented development could redu ce the impact of increased activity levels by reducing demand for vehicle Regulatory incentives could encount age high quality design in infill areas. eview for commercial and multifamily e e impacts of new development on sur .
+Appropriate criteria for site design and Added Incorporated Plan Features-Preferred Alternative • The Preferred Alternative includes additional regulations supporting new policies that would require urban level sewer service in UGAs. s contemplated between Kitsap Count ons to accommodate the target growth g a process to resolve population The Preferred Alternative includes an additional UGAMA policy setting a timeline for Central Kitsap, East B remerton and West Bremerton UGAs.